 In his whirlwind tour of Southeast Asia, much has been made of President Barack Obama's historic visit to Myanmar, where on Monday he became the first sitting U.S. president to travel to the country also known as Burma.

-But the president's visit to Cambodia, where he arrived after his Myanmar appearance for the East Asia and ASEAN summits, also matters.
+But the president's visit to Cambodia, where he arrived after for the East Asia and ASEAN summits, also matters.
 According to the Associated Press, Obama is the first-ever president of the United States to visit Cambodia.

 That itself is striking considering the heavy toll wrought by the US war in Vietnam on its neighbor, which, decades later, still has one of the highest rates of landmine injuries in the world from unexploded ordnance.